asrouji/asrouji/README.md

 # Hi there! 👋

-My name is Aidan Srouji, I am a second-year student at Loyola Marymount University studying Computer Science.
-I write Discord bots, design games, work on machine learning projects, and do other cool stuff.
+I'm Aidan, a third-year student at Loyola Marymount University studying Computer Science.
+I write Discord bots, design games, work on AI/ML projects, and do other cool stuff.
 Check out some of my work below!

 ## 🔧 Tools & Technologies